iamnswamyg/ION/README.md

    - Can you highlight some key achievements from Volue's ESG Report 2022?

    #### Suggested Answer:
-   - In 2022, Volue focused on improving security measures, extending ISO certifications, enhancing employee training on ethical business conduct, and launching the Inclusion and Diversity Initiative.
+   - In 2022, Volue focused on improving security measures, extending ISO certifications(ISO 27001,ISO 9001), enhancing employee training on ethical business conduct, and launching the Inclusion and Diversity Initiative.
 The report reflects the company's commitment to transparency, sustainability, and continuous improvement.
+   - ISO 27001 is a certification that evaluates how an organization addresses information security.
+If an organization is ISO 27001 certified, it means that it effectively manages information security risks.
+   - ISO 9001 is a certification that demonstrates that an organization has an effective quality management system in place that allows it to consistently provide value-driven products and services.
 ---

 ### 10. **Future Outlook and CEO's Confidence:**